gabemule/git-aliases/docs/commands/jerrypick.md

    ```
 2. Select the source branch (if not specified)
 3. Choose the commits to cherry-pick
-4. If conflicts occur, use the automatically launched mergetool to resolve them
+4. If conflicts occur:
+   - Choose to continue (resolve conflicts manually)
+   - Skip the conflicting commit
-5. Continue the cherry-pick process after conflict resolution
+   - Abort the cherry-pick process
+5. If continuing, resolve conflicts and run `git cherry-pick --continue`
 6. Commit the changes (if not in dry-run mode)

 ## Related ChronoGit Commands